FlyingM0nkey/FlyingM0nkey.github.io/_posts/2020-09-22-Passwords.md

 ## Linux Passwords

 Linux passwords are kept in the /etc/shadow file, not the /etc/passwd file.
-To crack them easily, wi need to "unshadow" them.
+To crack them easily, we need to "unshadow" them.
 For that we will need the passwd and the shadow file.
 I've created a user *unicorn* with password *password* to illustrate.
 ```shell
 unshadow test_passwd.txt test_shadow.txt > test.txt
 hashcat --force -m 1800 -a 0 test.txt rockyou.txt